Greatness cannot be obtained; it is already within us. We simply must strip away the Ego and stand naked in our power. – James McCrae

 Nonetheless, the ego serves a useful purpose.
 It helps us manage our irrational behavior.
 But in doing so, it also suppresses our Higher-Self.

 As James figuratively puts it, the ego tends to hijack the ship of our consciousness and steer it blindly into the waters of worry, doubt, and limitation.
 It makes a good shipmate but is a terrible captain.

 Reality is a field of endless subjectivity.
 No human mind, however intelligent, can perceive it all.
 Everything that happens within the field of subjective reality is filtered through our individual perspective, resulting in our personal experiences.
 Your world is what you perceive, and my world is what I perceive.
 What separates your reality from mine?
 Our focus.
 The first step toward changing our lives, therefore, is changing our focus.

-Two people who live in the same world can have completely different reality.
+Two people who live in the same world can have completely different realities.
 What makes the difference?
 Their focus.

 I’m reminded of Wayne Dyer’s advice, “Change the way you look at things and the things you look at change.”

 Let’s say the thing you look at is a mirror.
 The image you will see is simply the reflection of how you look at it.

 James says that we can only run to a different mirror, but the reflection will remain the same unless we learn to stop and look at it in a different way.
 It won’t reflect a happy face unless we smile.